 Ask your current customers for reviews

 Authentic positive reviews from customers can boost your business’s online visibility and increase the chances of a potential customer visiting your in-person location.

 Continue with many of your current SEO strategies

 This includes following best practices for creating helpful content.
 Your website is still one of the best tools in your arsenal and can help you stay visible even in the age of zero-click searches.
 Your website is still there to tell your story and connect you with important people like customers, potential employees, current employees, and people who may want to partner with you in other ways.

 Look into optimizing your content for featured snippets

 This is one of the most crucial aspects of staying visible in the age of zero-click searches.
+Part of successful website design is to structure your subheadings and related content in a semantically advantageous manner to encourage featured snippet selection.
 If you are lucky enough to be included in a featured snippet, a link to your website will be displayed directly below it.
 So this means that if people read information from your site and are looking to read more, they still may click through to your site.

 Aim to provide value in all the content you create